olwalgeorge2/erp-platform-3/docs/FINANCE_PHASE5_PLAN.md

 Phase 4 delivered the transactional outbox, schema registration, and gateway wiring for the financial-accounting slice.
 Phase 5 focuses on the features and controls required to approach "world-class SAP grade" parity.
 This document tracks the targeted capabilities and the associated ADR references.

+> **Execution Blueprint:** The detailed stage-by-stage order for closing SAP-grade gaps now lives in `docs/FINANCE_SAP_PARITY_EXECUTION.md`.
+Use that blueprint to sequence delivery work while this plan tracks scope, sizing, and sprint allocations.

 ---

 ## Phase 5A Progress (Sprint 2 - In Progress)